 Spam and malware email claiming to be from Evernote is not from Evernote

-In late January 2014, someone began using variations of our brand to distribute spam and malware.
-Their messages appear to come from senders like “Evernote Service,” “Evernote Cloud,” and “Evernote Share,” and the following are examples of subject lines that have been used:
+Occasionally, spammers may use variations of our brand to distribute spam and malware.
+Their messages appear to come from senders like "Evernote Service," "Evernote Cloud," or "Evernote Share," and the following are examples of subject lines that may be used:

 - "Image has been corrupted"